Lawsuit Details How The Sackler Family Allegedly Built An OxyContin Fortune

 That was in 2008, one year after Purdue pleaded guilty to a felony and agreed to stop misrepresenting the addictive potential of its highly profitable painkiller, OxyContin.

-At a board meeting in June 2008, the complaint says the Sacklers voted to pay themselves $250 million.
+The complaint says the Sacklers voted to pay themselves $250 million at a board meeting in June 2008.
 Another payment in September totaled $199 million.

 The company continued to receive complaints about OxyContin similar to those that led to the 2007 guilty plea, according to unredacted documents filed in the case.